SARA: Controllable Makeup Transfer with Spatial Alignment and Region-Adaptive Normalization: Methodology

 \subsubsection{Makeup Fusion Module}

-The MFM is composed of a face identity encoder, two upsample layers, five fusion blocks, and a decoder.
-Compared to \cite{zhu2020sean,park2019arbitrary}, which begins with random noises, the face identity encoder is expected to extract the identity feature of $x_s$.
-Fusion blocks receive scale and bias parameters from RAM to denormalize the feature maps, and the upsample layers are used to recover the resolution of the original image.
-Finally, the decoder is responsible for decoding the feature maps to generate the result $\hat{y}_s$.
+MFM consists of a face identity encoder, two upsampling layers, five fusion blocks, and a decoder.
+Unlike \cite{zhu2020sean,park2019arbitrary}, which begins with random noises, our approach aims to preserve the source identity while transferring the makeup style.
+We utilize a face identity encoder to extract the identity features from the source image $x_s$.
+The extracted features are then processed by a series of fusion blocks, which receive scale and bias parameters from RAM to denormalize the feature maps.
+We employ upsampling layers that gradually increase the spatial dimensions of the feature maps.
+Finally, the decoder takes the output of the last fusion block as input to generate the transferred image $\hat{y}_s$, which combines the makeup style from the reference image with the identity features of the source image.